ewpa/LibSSH-ESP32/README.md

     #include "libssh_esp32.h"
     libssh_begin();

-This library is currently built and tested against version 1.0.6 and 2.0.0 of the ESP32 Arduino core for ESP32 and ESP32-C3 boards.
+This library is currently built and tested against version 1.0.6 and 2.0.0 to 2.0.2 of the ESP32 Arduino core for ESP32 and ESP32-C3 boards.
+Versions and boards outside of this list may function but have not been tested.
 Please refer to the GIT log for the latest changes.
 Further information on this port can be found at the following address.

   https://www.ewan.cc/?q=node/157